Carrie Fisher Dead At 60: The Amazing Career Of The ‘Star Wars’ Princess Leia

 — RoxxiSwan (@RoxxiSwan) December 10, 2016

-After the Star Wars trilogy had completed filming, Carrie Fisher worked in several other popular and acclaimed movies including the Academy Award winning, Woody Allen-directed movie Hannah And Her Sisters and the Rob Reiner romantic comedy When Harry Met Sally.
+After the Star Wars trilogy had completed filming, Carrie Fisher worked in several other popular and acclaimed movies including the Academy Award winning, Woody Allen directed movie Hannah And Her Sisters and the Rob Reiner romantic comedy When Harry Met Sally.
 She continued acting in a cornucopia of comedies such as Soapdish and Austin Powers.

 when carrie fisher pulls out the rolodex of men in when harry met sally ;( pic.twitter.com/4719Ri4FZ7